Jack876/data-analyst-program/README.md

 # data-analyst-program
-data analyst program in udacity
+My data analyst program in udacity

 I am studying this program on Udacity these are some studying notes
+Starting date: 2020 February
+Expecting ending date: 2020 July

+Next goal: data engineer